 Pediatric Celiac Disease & Gluten-Related Disorders Program

-The Pediatric Celiac Disease and Gluten-Related Disorders Program at the Pediatric Gastroenterology Program, part of Hassenfeld Children’s Hospital of New York at NYU Langone, strives to improve the wellbeing of patients with celiac disease and other gluten-related conditions.
+The Pediatric Celiac Disease and Gluten-Related Disorders Program at the Pediatric Gastroenterology Program, part of Hassenfeld Children’s Hospital at NYU Langone, strives to improve the wellbeing of patients with celiac disease and other gluten-related conditions.